davidtwco/rfcs/text/0000-build-std.md

 rustc.
 There is little advantage to using a custom standard library with procedural macros or build scripts, as they are not part of the final output artifact and anywhere they can run already have a toolchain with host tools and a pre-built standard library.
+Procedural macros must link against the compiler which further limits potential use cases to those without `target-modifiers`.

 See also
 [*Why not support implicit or explicit standard library dependencies in `build-dependencies`?*][rationale-no-deps-in-build-deps]

 ↩ [*Rebuilding the standard library*][rebuilding-the-standard-library]

 ### Why default to assuming the pre-built standard library is the release profile?
 [rationale-assume-release-profile]: #why-default-to-assuming-the-pre-built-standard-library-is-the-release-profile

-The pre-built standard library is built in the release profile.
+The pre-built standard library is built in the release profile, with minor overrides to the default profile set in the standard library's workspace.
 As Cargo will be able to read and observe the definition of this profile in the standard library and its workspace's `Cargo.toml`, assuming that the pre-built artifact matches this is a lightweight and best-effort mechanism to determine when a rebuild of the standard library is necessary.

 This mechanism is unfortunately somewhat fuzzy and is a lightweight and best-effort mechanism of avoiding unnecessary rebuilds of the standard library.